Below are some commonly-asked questions about KnowBe4's ADI feature. If you don't see the answer you need, submit a ticket to our support team.

 Answer: By default, the service will run every 6 hours.
 If you need to force the sync immediately, you can restart the service.

-Answer: The groups are based on security groups in AD.
+Answer: The groups are based on security groups and distribution groups in AD.
 If you have a group in AD called “Southeast”, for example, and you want to sync the users of that group, you need to include that group in the [sync.groups] portion of the <domain>.conf.

 There are two ways to include a group for membership synchronization: 1) either includeOUs if you have all the groups you want to sync in one place, or 2) includeGroups if you want to explicitly call out groups to synchronize.
 It’s important to note that the [sync.groups] section is only for finding group membership of the users that are found in the [sync.users] portion of the config.
 For example, let’s say that your “Southwest” group in AD has 100 members, either directly or because there are other groups of users inside it.
 If only 85 of those people are picked up because of the settings in [sync.users] then you’ll only have those 85 users in the “Southwest” group in the console once you add “Southwest” under the [sync.groups] config.